-We continue to experiment with tree planting trials to prepare for different climatic conditions and increased threat from pests and diseases, and to create spaces for wildlife.
+We continue to experiment with tree planting trials to prepare for different climatic conditions and the increased threat from pests and diseases, and to create spaces for wildlife.
 As a result we are growing a greater diversity of tree species in our forests and advising private owners on how they manage their woodlands for the future.

-Visualisation of the Resilience Garden
+Visualisation of The Resilience Garden